 - Cinnamon rolls

-Powdered Sugar Glaze FAQ
+Powdered Sugar Glaze FAQs:

 You can use milk instead of water for better flavor.
 You can also add a touch of vanilla extract, lemon juice, or any other extracts you wish.